Advanced Tolerance Stack-Up Software - Fully Integrated in SOLIDWORKS

-The Leading Variation Analysis Solution - What is it?
+The Leading Tolerance Simulation Solution - What is it?

-3DCS Variation Analyst for SOLIDWORKS is a stand alone tolerance analysis software solution that simulates product assembly and part tolerance 3D stack-ups through Monte Carlo Analysis and High-Low-Mean (Sensitvity) Analysis.
+3DCS Variation Analyst for SOLIDWORKS is a fully integrated tolerance analysis software solution that simulates product assembly, manufacturing processes, and part tolerances in a 3D stack-up through three types of analysis: Monte Carlo Analysis, High-Low-Mean (Sensitivity) Analysis, and Geofactor (equation-based) Analysis.

-3DCS for SOLIDWORKS simulates part and process variation with Monte Carlo Simulation to give statistical outputs showing the estimated percent of products that will be out-of-spec, the primary contributing tolerances and parts to variation issues and specified statistical measures such cpk and ppk.
+3DCS for SOLIDWORKS simulates part and process variation to give statistical outputs showing the estimated percent of products that will be out-of-spec, the primary contributing tolerances to variation and parts to variation issues and specified statistical measures such cpk and ppk.

 Model Part and Process Variation - How does it work?